 - Lily family (1,097 accessions; 675 taxa), and

 The remainder are distributed among other families in the collection, including approximately 690 accessions of ferns and fern allies.

 Each genus is assigned to one plant family.
 These assignments are in a state of change due to research findings in plant relationships through the use of DNA techniques.
 The Garden uses the standard of, where applicable.
-A new edition of this manual is in progress, due out in 2010.
 The Garden will apply the names accepted in The Jepson Manual to the collection as resources allow.
 Names not addressed in The Jepson Manual will follow the standard set by the Angiosperm Phylogeny Group.